Khmer National Army: Re-organization 1972–73

 To streamline the mass of ground forces' combat formations, a major reshuffle was implemented between July and December 1972 along American lines.
-The old organizational structure modelled after the French Army was abandoned in favour of a modern conventional organization based on the US Army model.
+The old organizational structure modelled after the French Army was abandoned in favour of a modern conventional organization based on the U.S. Army model.

 By January 1973, all brigade group headquarters (HQs), 17 regimental HQs, 16 brigade HQs, and 13 battalions had been dissolved, replaced by newly created 32 infantry brigades, 202 infantry battalions, and 465 territorial infantry companies.
-Out of these totals, 128 battalions formed the maneuver elements for the 32 brigades, of which 20 would remain independent and 12 were to be distributed among new four Mechanized Infantry Divisions (French: Divisions d’Infanterie) created from existing Brigade Groups:
+Out of these totals, 128 battalions formed the maneuver elements for the 32 brigades, of which 20 would remain independent and 12 were to be distributed among new four Mechanized Infantry Divisions (French: Divisions d’Infanterie) created from existing Brigade Groups.
+A fifth division, the understrength 9th Guards Division was later raised in April 1974.
+The Armour, Artillery, Signals, Transport, and Engineer arms were left untouched by this reorganization and retained their separate brigade structure under their own commands.
+The General Reserve was also reorganized by Marshal Lon Nol in April 1972 by sub-dividing it into three groups: the Forces A, attached to a MR for combat operations; Forces B, the General Staff reserve comprising five brigades; and Forces C, two airborne battalions under the personal command of Lon Nol.

+The ANK order-of-battle by mid-1973 thus consisted of: